bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcTransportElement/Documentation.md

 > IFC2x CHANGE&nbsp; The attribute _PredefinedType_ (previously OperationType) is made optional.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The last attributes CapacityByWeight and CapacityByNumber are removed, use Pset_TransportElementCommon instead.
+> IFC4 CHANGE&nbsp; The last attributes CapacityByWeight and CapacityByNumber are removed, use Pset_TransportationDeviceCommon instead.